nicholashinds/umn-verification-bot-v2/README.md

 1. Right-click the channel where you want loggings notifications and select **Copy ID**.
 2. Paste the copied ID inside the `.env` file as `LOGGING_CHANNEL_ID`.
+3. Right-click the channel where you want verification commands to be sent and select **Copy ID**.
+4. Paste the copied ID inside the `.env` file as `COMMANDS_CHANNEL_ID`.

 ### 9. Email Username and Password